hleclerc/nsmake/README.md

 # What is Nsmake ?

 Nsmake stands for "No Script Make".
-It is a *fast* and *extensible* build system, designed to dramatically *reduce redundancies, trivial and tangled information* in build configurations, while guaranteeing far better *correctness*, even for complex code generation schemes.
+It is a *fast* and *extensible* build system, designed to dramatically *reduce redundancies, trivial and tangled information* in build configurations, while guaranteeing *correctness*, even for complex code generation schemes.

 Nsmake takes responsibility to *ensure the link between the tools*.
 In most cases, it allows to get rid of the usual large number of configuration files (and thus boilerplates...), and most sources of discrepancies in build configurations.

-Speed comes from the use of a server, with micro-services that can be written in any language.
+Speed comes from the use of a server, with micro-services (that can be written in any language).

 # Table of contents: